arjunaggarwaliit/HERMES/README.md

 `rust-spcs` bundles the `fast_paths` crate by easbar (https://github.com/easbar/fast_paths), licensed under MIT/Apache-2.0, and is used only as the Contraction Hierarchies baseline for benchmarking.
 It is not part of the COSMOS implementation itself; see `rust-spcs/LICENSE-MIT` and `rust-spcs/LICENSE-APACHE` for its license terms.

-## Origin

-COSMOS was originally developed as a B.Tech capstone project.
-This copy has been reorganized and documented for personal portfolio use.